scikit-learn-contrib/MAPIE/doc/theoretical_description_metrics.rst

-.. title:: Theoretical Description Metrics : contents
+.. title:: How to measure conformal prediction performance?

 .. _theoretical_description_metrics: